syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 ### Exporting formatted text and actual value

-By default, the actual value will only be exported to Excel.
-To export the display text, set the ExportMode property as Text.
+The actual value will be exported to Excel by default.
+To export the display text, you need to set the ExportMode property as Text.

 {% tabs%}
 {% highlight c# %}